-- Take a break from bright computer or TV screens an hour before going to sleep.
+- Take a break from bright computer or TV screens an hour before going to bed.
 The bright light can tell our brain to stay awake.

 - Avoid stimulants such as caffeine.
 These substances can stay active in the body for up to eight hours, and when it is time to sleep, we are wired even though we are tired.

 - Avoid eating heavy meals a couple of hours before going to sleep.
 Heavy meals can keep us awake.

 - Try taking a hot shower or bath to help relax before going to sleep.

 - When we are ready to sleep, turn the lights out and if possible, keep things quiet.
 Reflect on things that are peaceful and pleasant.
 This helps in falling asleep.

 Remember to add getting enough sleep to our healthy list of things to do.
 For more information, visit: https://www.nhlbi.nih.gov/health-topics/publications-and-resources.
 Look for, “Your Guide to Healthy Sleep.”

 - National Heart, Lung and Blood Institute.
 Sleep Deprivation and Deficiency. https://www.nhlbi.nih.gov/health-topics/sleep-deprivation-and-deficiency.
 Accessed on December 16, 2018.